 You may also like : best headset for cs:go.

-This is the current price of these Audio-Technica ATH-R70x Professional available at Amazon (affiliate link takes you to Amazon.com).
+This is the current price of these Audio-Technica ATH-R70x Professional available at Amazon .

 Like all of Ninja’s headsets, the Audio-Technica ATH-ADG1X is known for its ergonomic design and comfort over long gaming periods.
 Its pads are made of soft velour that’s gentle on the head, and the honeycomb housings allow the air to reach your ear, so no gaming-induced headaches!